 One important step on our faith journey was working on forming our own set of "holy manners" for how we will love and respect one another during times of conflict.
 Our Relational Covenant was presented, finalized, and adopted by the Congregation at our Annual Congregational Meeting.
 January 31, 2016.
 We have named it our "Covenant of Grace."

 We’ve hosted teams from Praying Pelican Missions beginning in 6/2016 and again in 6/17 and June and July 2018.
-The mission teams from Praying Pelican Missions stayed at our church while they were here in Chicago providing mission services in the greater Chicago community.
+The mission teams from Praying Pelican Missions have stayed at our church while they were here in Chicago providing mission services in the greater Chicago community.
+We will be hosting two more Praying Pelican Missions groups in June, 2019.
 If you wish to, you can follow Pelican Praying Missions on their website and facebook page.